Mount Vernon, Illinois: Arts and culture

 Mount Vernon is home to the Cedarhurst Center for the Arts, a 90-acre visual and performing arts institution.
 Cedarhurst celebrates the arts year-round with visual and performing arts programs for the public.
-The Cedarhurst Craft Fair is held yearly in early September on the grounds.
+The Cedarhurst Craft Fair was held yearly in early September on the grounds.
+The craft fair ended in 2025.
 In addition to its programs on property, the Mitchell Museum is located on the Cedarhurst grounds.

 The city is host to an event the first Saturday of each month from April through October called Market Days.
 This is an open-air market held near downtown and is similar to a craft fair or flea market.

 There is also the Jefferson County Historical Museum and Village located within incorporated Mount Vernon.
-The Museum and the Village reflect life in Jefferson County from the mid 19th century to more recent years.
+The Museum and the Village reflect life in Jefferson County from the mid-19th century to more recent years.

 The C.E.Brehm Memorial Public Library, a Carnegie Library built in 1905, is a source of information to the community and is located downtown.

 Beatles guitarist George Harrison bought a guitar from Fenton's Music store in Mt.
 Vernon in 1963 while he was visiting his sister in nearby Benton, Illinois.
 The guitar sold at auction for $657,000 in 2014.